metafates/schema/README.md

 		}
 	}

-	{
-		// there's also a utility generic type that wraps your type
-		// and validates it as part of unmarshalling.
-		//
-		// only do it once for root type, no need to wrap each field var wrapper validate.OnUnmarshal[Request]

-		// request will be validated during unmarshalling if err := json.Unmarshal(data, &wrapper); err != nil {
-			log.Fatalln(err)
-		}

-		// unwrap it back
-		request = wrapper.Inner
-	}

 	// now that we have successfully unmarshalled our json, we can use request fields.
 	// to access values of our schema-guarded fields we can use .Value() method
 	//